 - Stretch marks (striae distensae)

-PCRID maintains a robust core of experienced staff, who provide study coordination, budget development, regulatory expertise, bio statistical analysis, biomedical photography (within a fully-equipped medical photography studio) and more.
+PCRID maintains a robust core of experienced staff, who provide study coordination, budget development, regulatory expertise, bio statistical analysis, and more.
 Our clinical research program has produced pioneering discovery published in the New England Journal of Medicine, Nature, Nature Medicine, the Journal of Clinical Investigation, the Journal of the American Medical Association, the Journal of Experimental Medicine, and in many top dermatological journals.